 Chateau l’Enclos History, Overview

 Chateau L’Enclos has a history dating back to the 19th century.
-At one point, the estate was known as Au Grand Moulinet, (Moulinet is the name of the neighboring village) before it became L’Enclos Pomerol, which eventually morphed into L’Enclos Pomerol.
+At one point, the estate was known as Au Grand Moulinet, (Moulinet is the name of the neighboring village) before it became L’Enclos Pomerol, which eventually morphed into simply Chateau L’Enclos.

-The chateau was constructed in 1898 by Pierre Larroucaud, the owner of the property at the time.
+The petit chateau was constructed in 1898 by Pierre Larroucaud, the owner of the property at the time.
 Descendants of the Larroucaud family continued to own and manage the Pomerol estate of Chateau L’Enclos until 2006 when it was purchased by the American owners, Stephen Adams, and Denise Adams.

 Chateau l’Enclos Vineyards, Terroir, Grapes, Winemaking

-The 9.5 hectare vineyard of Chateau L’Enclos is planted to 83% Merlot, 17% Cabernet Franc.
-The Malbec was removed from the vineyard in 2018 and replaced by more Merlot.
+The 9.5-hectare vineyard of Chateau L’Enclos is planted to 83% Merlot, 17% Cabernet Franc.
+The Malbec was removed from the vineyard in 2018 and replaced with more Merlot.
 The vineyard is located not far from Chateau Clos Rene.
 On average, the vines are 31 years of age.

 The estate has old vines as well, dating back to 50 years of age.
 The vineyard is planted to an average of 6,500 vines per hectare.
 In time, the Right Bank estate plans to increase the percentage of Merlot in the vineyards.